Minister: Ukraine aims to develop air-to-air combat drones

-KYIV, Ukraine (AP) — Ukraine has bought some 1,400 drones, mostly for reconnaissance, and plans to develop combat models that can attack the exploding drones Russia has used during its invasion of the country, according to the Ukrainian government minister in charge of technology.
+KYIV, Ukraine — Ukraine has bought some 1,400 drones, mostly for reconnaissance, and plans to develop combat models that can attack the exploding drones Russia has used during its invasion of the country, according to the Ukrainian government minister in charge of technology.

 In a recent interview with The Associated Press, Minister of Digital Transformation Mykhailo Fedorov described Russia’s war in Ukraine as the first major war of the internet age.
 He credited drones and satellite internet systems like Elon Musk’s Starlink with having transformed the conflict.

-Note: This version has been corrected to show the transliteration of minister’s surname is Fedorov, not Federov.